brean/worktime/README.md

 # worktime
-Python program to get my timesheet from an owncloud-calendar
+Python program to get my timesheet from an caldav-calendar